 1. On the map card, click the arrow next to the Density layer to open the Layer options pane.

 The Layer options pane appears with the Legend tab active.
 The legend values show that the majority of cells in the density surface are in the class with the lowest values.

 Your results may differ based on changing COVID-19 case numbers.

-2. Click the Options tab, then click Classification to expand the classification options.
+2. Click the Symbology tab, then click Classification to expand the classification options.

 The following classification types are available:

 - Natural breaks – Data is grouped based on naturally occurring patterns in the data.